squidcloudio/squid-samples/todo-angular/frontend/README.md

 #### Get Items.

-Clicking on the particular Todo leads user on the page with Items that are related to this todo.
-If user clicks on one of the default todos items will be filtered by date.
+When the user clicks on a particular Todo, they are taken to a page displaying the Items related to that Todo.
+If the user clicks on one of the default todos, the items will be automatically filtered by date.
+To retrieve the items, the getItems() method from the TodoService is called.
-To get items:

 **_src/app/pages/todo-items/todo-items.component.html:_**